VolQuest - The Monday 3-2-1

 The Monday 3-2-1

 Monday means the 3-2-1.
-It’s three observations, two questions and a prediction about the Vols who after a feel good shutout victory jumps into SEC play Saturday at Florida.
+It’s three observations, two questions and a prediction about the Vols who enter their first bye of the year with more questions than answers.

 THREE OBSERVATIONS